PeteBleackley/PeteBleackley.github.io/Key-Algorithms/transformers.md

 There are three types of transformer models. *Encoder* models use bidirectional attention, where the full context window is taken into account for every token.
 These are typically trained on a *masked word prediction* task, where some words of the input are masked and the model is trained to predict them.
 [RoBERTa](https://huggingface.co/docs/transformers/model_doc/roberta) is an example of an encoder model.

 *Decoder* models use *masked attention*, where each token's context depends only on itself and previous tokens.
 These are used for *causal language modelling*, and are typically trained on *next word prediction*. *Generative* or *autoregressive* models synthesize text by iteratively adding each predicted word back into their inputs.
-Several of the best known LLMs currently, sucn as the GPT models, [Mistral](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3) and [LLaMa](https://huggingface.co/meta-llama/Meta-Llama-3-8B) are decoder models.
+Several of the best known LLMs currently, such as the GPT models, [Mistral](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3) and [LLaMa](https://huggingface.co/meta-llama/Meta-Llama-3-8B) are decoder models.

 *Encoder-decoder* models are used for sequence-to-sequence modelling tasks such as machine translation.
 They consist of an encoder model and a decoder model coupled by *Cross Attention*, whereby the output of each transformer block in the encoder model is prepended to the input of the corresponding transformer block in the decoder model.
 [T5](https://huggingface.co/google/t5-v1_1-xxl) is an example of such a model.